Edge-Stable Equimatchable Graphs: Concluding Remarks

-Let us conclude with a discussion on some notions related to $\ESE$ and $\VSE$-graphs.
-In contrast to $\ESE$-graphs, one can introduce the notion of equimatchable graphs such that the removal of any edge harms the equimatchability.
-More formally, let $G$ be an equimatchable graph, we say that $e \in E(G)$ is a \emph{critical-edge} if $G \sm e$ is not equimatchable.
+After noticing that some well-covered graphs, such as $C_4$ and $C_7$, has no shedding vertex, finding all well-covered graphs having no shedding vertices was mentioned as an open problem in \cite{LM2016}.
+In terms of equimatchable graphs, this suggests to study the notion of criticality which is the opposite of stability.
+Along this line, we introduce the notion of equimatchable graphs such that the removal of any edge harms the equimatchability.
+More formally, for an equimatchable graph $G$, we say that $e \in E(G)$ is a \emph{critical-edge} if $G \sm e$ is not equimatchable.
 Note that if an equimatchable graph $G$ is not edge-stable, then it has a critical-edge.
-A graph $G$ is called \emph{edge-critical equimatchable}, denoted \emph{ECE} for short, if $G$ is equimatchable and every $e \in E(G)$ is critical.
-Similarly, one can introduce \emph{vertex-critical} equimatchable graphs as equimatchable graphs which loose their equimatchability by the removal of any vertex.
+A graph $G$ is called \emph{edge-critical equimatchable}, denoted \emph{$\ECE$} for short, if $G$ is equimatchable and every $e \in E(G)$ is critical.
+We note that $\ECE$-graphs can be obtained from any equimatchable graph by recursively removing non-critical edges.
+We also remark that if $e$ is a non-critical edge whose endpoints do not form a connected component of $G$, then $\nu(G)=\nu(G-e)$ as already shown in Proposition \ref{prop:unchanged matching number}.
+By definition of $\ECE$-graphs, a graph $G$ with no $K_2$ component is $\ECE$ if and only if $L(G)$ is well-covered and $\Shed(L(G))=\emptyset$ where $L(G)$ is the line graph of $G$.
+Thus, the complete characterization of $\ECE$-graphs would enlighten the structure and the recognition of well-covered line graphs with no shedding vertex.
+We note that this question was explicitly mentioned as an open problem (for general well-covered graphs) in \cite{LM2016}.

-We note that ECE-graphs can be obtained from any equimatchable graph by recursively removing non-critical edges.
-We also remark that if $e$ is non-critical then $\nu(G)=\nu(G-e)$ as already shown in Proposition \ref{prop:unchanged matching number}.
-Some preliminary results show that ECE-graphs are either 2-connected factor-critical or 2-connected bipartite or $K_{2t}$ for some $t\geq 1$.
-Moreover, connected bipartite ECE-graphs can be characterized using similar arguments as in the characterization of bipartite $\ESE$-graphs.
-In order to complete the characterization of ECE-graphs, it remains to complete the case of factor-critical ECE-graphs.
-On the other hand, as for the $\VSE$-graphs versus $\ESE$-graphs, the description of VCE-graphs seems to be much simpler than the description of ECE-graphs.
+Our preliminary results show that $\ECE$-graphs are either 2-connected factor-critical or 2-connected bipartite or $K_{2t}$ for some $t\geq 2$.
+Moreover, 2-connected bipartite $\ECE$-graphs can be characterized using similar arguments as in the characterization of bipartite $\ESE$-graphs.
+On the other hand, we know that smallest factor-critical $\ECE$-graphs have 7 vertices and there are exactly 4 such factor-critical $\ECE$-graphs, including the $C_7$.
+In order to complete the characterization of $\ECE$-graphs, and thus, answering the open problem in \cite{LM2016} for well-covered line graphs, it remains to complete the case of factor-critical $\ECE$-graphs, which we pose as an open question.